ST10258945/APDS7312-POE/TEAMMATE_GUIDE.md

   - CSRF validation passed!
 (This is progress from 403)
   - Check server console for detailed error messages
   - Usually indicates missing API endpoint or database issue
+- **Logout Returns No Data**:
+  - Status 204 = Success with no content (this is correct!)
+  - Logout successfully clears session cookie
+- **401 on List Payments**:
+  - "List Payments" requires EMPLOYEE login, not customer
+  - Make sure you've logged in as employee before accessing

 ### Database Issues
 - **MongoDB Connection**: Server will show connection status in console